nshaibu/formax/README.md

 ## Contributing

 Contributions are welcome!
-To contribute to pydantic-mini:
+To contribute to formax:

 1. Fork the repository
 2. Create a feature branch